GovTechSG/ship-hats-overview/portal-guide/manage-projects.md

 - Build tool - Nexus IQ and Nexus Repo
 - Release and Deploy tool- Digital.ai Release and Digital.ai Deploy

+Note that SA and PA must have logged in to SonarQube at least once before proceeding to create applications in SonarQube.

 *To add project tools*:

 1. From the side menu, click **Projects** > **All Projects** to view all the projects in this subscription account.
 If needed, refer to Switch account.